CLCStriders/striders/_announcements/Monday-social-runs.md

 ---

-Monday social runs take place each week - meet at CLC Sports Centre for 1830 departure
+Tuesday social runs take place each week - meet at CLC Sports Centre for 1830 departure